JuanPabloDiaz/freeForGeeks/README.md

 - [Form2Channel](https://form2channel.com) — Place a static html form on your website and receive submissions directly to Google Sheets, Email, Slack, Telegram, or HTTP.
 No coding is necessary.
 - [Format Express](https://www.format-express.dev) - Instant online format for JSON / XML / SQL.
 - [Fossa](https://fossa.com) - Scalable, end-to-end management for third-party code, license compliance and vulnerabilities.
+- [Free File Convert](https://www.freeconvert.com) - Convert files from one format to another.
 - [Fullcontact](https://www.fullcontact.com/developer/pricing) — Help your users know more about their contacts by adding social profile to your app.
 500 free Person API matches/month
 - [Hook Relay](https://www.hookrelay.dev) - Add webhook support to your app without the hassles: done-for-you queueing, retries with backoff, and logging.
 The free plan has 100 deliveries per day, 14-day retention, and 3 hook endpoints.
 - [Base64 decoder/encoder](https://devpal.co/base64-decode) — Online free tool for decoding & encoding data.